EMazarakis/Ecosystem/README.md

 # Ecosystem
-Simulation of an Ecosystem with gui
+Simulation of an Ecosystem with gui by QT Creator.